Who is Pink Hope?

 Cassandra serves an advisor, board director and chair for some of the world’s most influential organisations.
 She co-founded the multi award winning advisory firm, Pottinger.
 She is an invited speaker at events including those held by the G20, European Union, African Union, and NATO.

-Cassandra has received several accolades in her career to date, including recognition in by way of her Order of Australia for her contribution to executive roles and to gender equity.
+Cassandra has received multiple accolades in her career to date, including an Order of Australia, for her contribution to executive roles and to gender equity.

-Cassandra’s grandmother lost her battle with breast cancer in her 40s and so her connection to her is through stories of Gertrude’s formidable and courageous character.
-Cassandra believes that every life is valuable and at Pink Hope we can not only save lives through education but make lives better through support.
+Cassandra’s grandmother lost her battle with breast cancer in her 40s, and so her only connection to her is through stories of Gertrude’s formidable and courageous character.
+Cassandra believes that every life is valuable, and that Pink Hope can not only save lives through education, but make lives better through support.

 With more than two decades of IT experience, Elise has held various executive positions in a number of blue-chip global companies, including Intel, Nortel Networks, Ericsson, NCR, Motorola and Microsoft.
 The roles have encompassed engineering, marketing, sales, management and country management.
 Elise’s knowledge is highly sought after and helps guide Pink Hope with their current and future IT requirements.

 At 24, with a newborn daughter in tow, Eve found herself investigating the genetic drivers of her mum’s rare, and aggressive uterine cancer, unfortunately losing her mother less than 6 months later.
 Eve hopes that by building awareness and support and advocating for proactive management of the risks of cancer, she can help others have more time with their loved ones.
 Eve is also involved in the Rose-Anne Kelso Commemorative Award, recognising annually an individual female’s endeavours, passion and dedication to the health and life sciences industry.

 Pink Hope’s Medical and Professional Advisory Committee consists of medical and professional experts from across a wide range of disciplines.

 Breast and Endocrine Surgeon